waku-org/research/incentivization.md

 There is no strict definition of a full node vs a light node in Waku (see [discussion](https://github.com/waku-org/research/issues/28)).

 In light protocols, a client sends a request to a server, and a server performs some actions and returns a response:
+- [[Store]]: the server responds with messages relayed that match a set of criteria;
 - [[Filter]]: the server will relay (only) messages that pass a filter to the client;
-- [[Store]]: the server responds with messages relayed that matches a set of criteria
 - [[Lightpush]]: the server publishes the client's message to the Relay network.

 ## Waku i13n challenges

-Waku lacks consensus or a native token, which brings it closer to reputation-incentivized file-sharing systems.
+Waku has no consensus and no native token, which brings it closer to reputation-incentivized file-sharing networks.
 As of late 2023, Waku only operates under reputation-based rewards and punishments.
 While [RLN-Relay](https://rfc.vac.dev/spec/17/) adds monetary punishments for spammers, slashing is yet to be activated.

-Monetary rewards and punishments should ideally be atomically linked with performance.
+Monetary rewards and punishments should ideally be atomically linked with the node's behavior.
-A benefit of blockchains in this respect is that the desired behavior of miners or validators can be verified on-chain.
+A benefit of blockchains in this respect is that the desired behavior of miners or validators can be verified automatically.
-Enforcing atomicity in decentralized data-focused networks is more challenging: it is non-trivial to prove that a certain piece of data has been relayed.
+Enforcing atomicity in a communication network is more challenging: it is non-trivial to prove that a given piece of data has been relayed.

 Our goal is to combine monetary and reputation-based incentives for Waku.
 Monetary incentives have demonstrated their robustness in blockchains.